Substance Abuse and Addiction Treatment Resources in Hempstead

 An outpatient treatment program is a good fit for those who have a lot of work and family commitments.
 In this program, patients also have access to the rehab curriculum, but they stay at home, and they do not spend as much time in the facility as PHP patients.

-Nationally branded treatment centers like The Recovery Village are a great choice for many people who seek drug and/or alcohol addiction treatment.
+Nationally branded treatment centers are a great choice for many people who seek drug or alcohol addiction treatment.
 In a national treatment facility, both inpatient and outpatient treatment programs are available and addiction specialists are on staff to help you find the most effective treatment program for you.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Ridding your body of harmful substances can include withdrawal symptoms that can be painful, even dangerous, especially for those who are dependent upon opiates, alcohol or benzodiazepines.
 Detoxing on your own isn’t a good idea as it can be perilous.
 At a detox center, patients have medical supervision and assistance throughout the process.

 Detox is an important step, but it is only the first step in the recovery process.
 Detox centers do not offer treatment programs, which is why patients who only utilize the services of a detox center are at a disadvantage.
 But some nationally branded treatment center offer medically supervised detox as well as inpatient and outpatient treatment programs.